bglusman/debt_ceiling/README.md

 * Reporting total debt for the git repo based on your definitions
 * Running the binary from a test suite to fail if debt ceiling is exceeded
 * Running the binary from a test suite to fail if debt deadline is missed

+To integrate in a test suite, use `set_debt_ceiling` and/or `debt_reduction_target_and_date` in your configuration and call `DebtCeiling.calculate(root_dir)` from your test helper as an additional test.
+It will exit with a non-zero failure if you exceed your ceiling or miss your target, failing the test suite.

 These features are largely are demonstrated/discussed in [examples/.debt_ceiling](https://github.com/bglusman/debt_ceiling/blob/master/examples/.debt_ceiling.example) which demonstrates configuring debt ceiling